jonathanleeee/roomie/README.md

 # roomie
+simple, easy, instant

+No more looking for a needle in the Craigslist, Facebook, and Wechat ocean.
-A simple app helps millions connect with their future roommates.
+A simple web app helps millions connect with their future roommates.

+No more spammers and scammers.
+We are using extremely secure third party (via email, phone, social) to authenticate users.

+No more middle man, no more emailing, texting, calling back and forth.
+We offer in app instant direct chat with your future roommate.

 ## team
 - Jonathan Lee